Skip to main content

 When evaluating contractors, verify their CSLB license, confirm they carry general liability and workers' compensation insurance, and ask specifically about their experience with post-fire rebuilds in high-fire-hazard zones and hillside construction in Pacific Palisades.

-Phase 5 — Permitting in Pacific Palisades
+How Does Phase 5 — Permitting in Pacific Palisades — Work?

 Permitting for Pacific Palisades fire rebuilds is processed through the City of Los Angeles Department of Building and Safety (LADBS) under the streamlined post-fire recovery pathways established in 2025.
 Like-for-like rebuilds — defined as rebuilding within the same footprint and square footage as the original permitted structure — qualify for an expedited review track.